marcoil/gottengeography/README.md

 * Save EXIF/IPTC data into your photos using pyexiv2.

 You may be interested in hacking on GottenGeography if you enjoy writing Python code, have some experience with the [GObject Introspection](http://live.gnome.org/GObjectIntrospection), or are a huge GPS nerd like myself.
-GottenGeography is currently developed for Fedora 14, and depends only upon packages available for that distribution (an older version is available for Ubuntu Maverick).
+You are viewing the jhbuild branch of GottenGeography, which is developed in the [jhbuild development environment](http://library.gnome.org/devel/jhbuild/stable/).
+If you want to test this version, you'll need to install and configure jhbuild.
+Older versions are available for Fedora 14 and Ubuntu Maverick, but they are unmaintained and lacking in features.

 GottenGeography is heavily inspired by the OSX application [PhotoLinker.app](http://www.earlyinnovations.com/photolinker/), however I am not affiliated in any way with EarlyInnovations.
 Please don't sue me, etc.